A NEW WORK USING THE PERFORMANCE OF IMPROVISATION

 Headshot Photography by Richard Marriott

-This project is supported in part by the Vermont Arts Council, the Vermont Community Foundation, and generous contributions from Higher Ground and Vermont Burlesque.
+This project is supported in part by the Vermont Arts Council, the Vermont Community Foundation, including generous contributions in 2021 from Higher Ground and Vermont Burlesque.

 Fee support for Alana Rancourt Phinney may be available to nonprofit organizations through the New England States Touring (NEST) program of the New England Foundation for the Arts.
 Visit www.nefa.org for more information.